KentBeck/BPlusTree2/plan.md

 31. Test behavior with very large number of elements
 32. Test with complex key types that implement Ord
 33. Test proper memory management (no leaks)
+34. Test with keys at the boundaries of their range (min/max integers)
+35. Test with keys that have the same hash but are different (hash collision)
+36. Test with empty strings as keys or values
+37. Test with very long keys or values (e.g., large strings)
+38. Test with non-ASCII characters in keys or values
+39. Test with unbalanced trees (many insertions/deletions on one side)
+40. Test with repeated insertions and deletions in the same location
+41. Test with operations that cause multiple node splits or merges
+42. Test with operations that cause root node changes
+43. Test with operations near the branching factor boundary
+44. Test with custom comparators for key ordering
+45. Test with reverse ordering of keys
+46. Test with concurrent access from multiple threads
+47. Test with thread safety and synchronization
+48. Test with serialization and deserialization of the tree
+49. Test with persistence across program restarts
+50. Test with error handling during operations
+51. Test with zero-sized types as keys or values
+52. Test with self-referential structures as values
+53. Test with floating-point numbers as keys (precision issues)
+54. Test with very similar keys that test comparison precision
+55. Test with random access patterns vs sequential access patterns
+56. Test with extremely uneven distribution of keys
+57. Test with pathological insertion orders that cause worst-case behavior
+58. Test with keys that trigger edge cases in the comparison function
+59. Test with operations that hit every code path in node splitting/merging
+60. Test with operations during iteration (modification during traversal)